Gingerbread men are soft cookies, flavoured with ginger, cloves, nutmeg or cinnamon and sweetened with honey, sugar or molasses.

 I added some of the Gourmet Salt I made with Peppermint.
 You can just add plain coarse sea salt if you like, but although the taste of peppermint is very subtle, it adds to the overall flavour.

 The gingerbread recipe is perfect to make with kids, and to eat with the rest of the family at Christmas or any time you fancy.

 Their taste is amazing.
 They are so addictive you just can’t eat just one.

 The decoration takes a lot of time.
-As it was the very first time we attempted decorating them it took about an hour for my daughter and I to finish them.
+As it was our very first time attempt decorating them, it took about an hour for my daughter and I to finish them.

 - 3 1/4 cups all-purpose flour

 - 3/4 tsp baking soda